nirajkb/SDE/docs/report/project-report.md

-# Ad Click Charging System - Project Report
+# A Project Report on the pub-sub implementation for an Ad Click Charging System

-**Course**: Software Design and Engineering
-**Project**: Pub-Sub Architecture Implementation
-**Date**: November 2025

 ---

-## Executive Summary
+## Overview

-This project implements an ad click charging system using the publish-subscribe (pub-sub) architectural pattern.
-The system demonstrates how multiple services can communicate asynchronously through events, enabling scalability and loose coupling.
-The implementation includes click ingestion, fraud detection, billing, and analytics services.
+As part of this project, we have implemeted a pub-sub pattern to build an ad click charging system.
+The system uses multiple independent services, async communication, messaging queues and events to achieve highly scalable system.

-**Key Achievements**:
+**Key Callouts**:
-- Working pub-sub implementation with 4 services
+- Implemented 4 services for the pub-sub model
-- Real-time budget tracking and fraud detection
+- Implemented real-time budget tracking and fraud detection
-- Comprehensive documentation and quality analysis
-- Demonstration of 3 quality attributes: Performance, Scalability, Reliability

 ---